apache/spark/docs/configuration.md

 # Configuring Logging

 Spark uses [log4j](http://logging.apache.org/log4j/) for logging.
 You can configure it by adding a `log4j2.properties` file in the `conf` directory.
-One way to start is to copy the existing `log4j2.properties.template` located there.
+One way to start is to copy the existing templates `log4j2.properties.template` or `log4j2.properties.pattern-layout-template` located there.

-By default, Spark adds 1 record to the MDC (Mapped Diagnostic Context): `mdc.taskName`, which shows something like `task 1.0 in stage 0.0`.
-You can add `%X{mdc.taskName}` to your patternLayout in order to print it in the logs.
+## Structured Logging
+Starting from version 4.0.0, Spark has adopted the [JSON Template Layout](https://logging.apache.org/log4j/2.x/manual/json-template-layout.html) for logging, which outputs logs in JSON format.
+This format facilitates querying logs using Spark SQL with the JSON data source.
+Additionally, the logs include all Mapped Diagnostic Context (MDC) information for search and debugging purposes.

+To implement structured logging, start with the `log4j2.properties.template` file.

+## Plain Text Logging
+If you prefer plain text logging, you can use the `log4j2.properties.pattern-layout-template` file as a starting point.
+This is the default configuration used by Spark before the 4.0.0 release.
+This configuration uses the [PatternLayout](https://logging.apache.org/log4j/2.x/manual/layouts.html#PatternLayout) to log all the logs in plain text.
+MDC information is not included by default.
+In order to print it in the logs, you can update the patternLayout in the file.
+For example, you can add `%X{mdc.taskName}` to print the task name in the logs.
 Moreover, you can use `spark.sparkContext.setLocalProperty(s"mdc.$name", "value")` to add user specific data into MDC.
-The key in MDC will be the string of "mdc.$name".
+The key in MDC will be the string of `mdc.$name`.

 # Overriding configuration directory